 Figure 6: UART, SPI and I2C connection layout (rfwireless-world) [11]

-The data transfer from the CC1310 to the Raspberry Pi can be done through different ways.
-There are three major ways: Uart, SPI and I2C.
-These connections are shown in Figure 5: SPI has the fastest data transfer rate and Uart is the easiest to set up.
-The priority of our technical approach is to determine the required sampling rate.
-So our first task is to usea Matlab simulation system to determine the sampling rate.
-We will modify our plan according to the maximum data transfer rate.
-For Phase 1 of the project, we will use Uart to communicate.
+The data transfer from the CC1310 to the Raspberry Pi can be accomplished in different ways.
+The three major ways are UART, SPI and I2C.
+These connections are shown in Figure 6: SPI has the fastest data transfer rate and UART is the easiest to set up.
+The priority of our technical approach is to determine the required sampling rate, which will be accomplished through Matlab simulations.
+We will utilize one of these three major data transfer protocols according to the maximum data transfer rate required, as determined in these simulations.
+For Phase 1 of the project, we will use UART to communicate.
 For Uart, we need to use three ports on both the Raspberry-pi and the CC1310.
 The Raspberry-pi has those ports already setup and the CC1310 has RF pins which support data transfer.
 We need to first connect both GND together to ground, and then connect Tx to Rx and Rx to Tx.
 The Tx stands for transmit, the Rx stands for read.
 For communication, the Tx to Rx connection will allow data transfer from one device to another.
 Our overall goal is to transfer data from the CC1310 to the Raspberry-Pi.

-Once we get the data from the CC1310, we will run a program on the Raspberry-pi to log the data.
+Once we have successfully set up a communication protocol to transfer the I/Q data from the CC1310 to the Pi, we will run a program on the Raspberry-pi to log this data.
 The program will build a file for the data we have received.
-Then the program is creates a tag label and a time label for the file.
-The tag label is going to indicate which tag will send this signal.
-There will be a real time clock onboard to monitor the time and help to create the time label.
+Then the program will create a tag ID label and a time label for the file.
+The tag label will indicate which tag has transmitted the received signal.
+There will be a real time clock onboard to monitor the time and help to create an accurate and stable timestamp.
 It will be a convenience for the user and system to track the tags.
-Once a file is required, the Raspberry-pi will use the file for the direction finding algorithm.
+For the phase disambiguation and AOA calculation stages the Raspberry-pi will use the data in this file for the direction finding algorithm.

 IV. vi.
 Phase Disambiguation and Angle of Arrival Calculation